William Jackson, 1st Baron Jackson: Early life

-Jackson was one of four sons of George Jackson, a Justice of the Peace from Edgbaston in Birmingham, and his wife Minnie Blay.
+Jackson was born in Birmingham, one of four sons of George Jackson, a justice of the peace from Edgbaston in Birmingham, and his wife Minnie Blay.

 He was educated at King Edward's School in Birmingham, and when the First World War broke out he joined the Royal Warwickshire Regiment.
 He served in France from 1915 to 1916, and was promoted to serjeant and wounded in the Battle of the Somme.
 His regimental number was 669, showing he was a fairly early recruit.
 His medal index card shows he entered France on 21 November 1915, which coincides with the arrival of the three Birmingham Pals Battalions raised as part of Kitchener's Army (14th, 15th and 16th Service Battalions, Royal Warwicks), these formed 95th Brigade, in 32nd Division.
 His service entitled him to the 1914–15 Star, the British War Medal and the Victory Medal; and following his discharge he also received the Silver War Badge to show that he had served.
 He returned to England as an invalid, and in 1919 he took over the family firms's lands at Glewstone, near Ross-on-Wye in Herefordshire.
 The farms mostly grew apples, plums and strawberries, on over 400 intensively cultivated acres, and Jackson's scientific approach to farming led to him being treated as an authority on the farming matters both by farming organisations and by government.